bahtuchi/VibeDetect/README.md

 # VibeDetect
-This is the repo for my Masterthesis with the topic: "Automatic assessment and measurement of affective states during creative task execution"
+This is the repo for my Masterthesis: "Automatic assessment and measurement of affective states during creative task execution - Tool Development"